 Work projects are organized to support the needs and vision of the community and designed to connect team members with the local people of Webster Springs.
 Experience Mission staff will coordinate projects and get materials and tools ready.
 Your team will be responsible to provide project oversight.
 While we will always have plenty of work for your team, the extent of the projects may be limited based on the expertise your team brings with you.

 Your team will be involved in home repair and community restoration work projects that reach out to those in need in various practical ways.
 We will work in neighborhoods with a diverse group of people and circumstances.
-Team members will have the opportunity to share their lives through service, prayer, and time spent with the families and children they come to work among.
+Team members will have the opportunity to share their lives through service, prayer, and time spent with the families and children they come to work alongside.

-Due to the unique nature of this community, the opportunity for relational ministry may take place directly at project worksites as volunteers come alongside and encourage those come to serve.
+Due to the unique nature of this community, the opportunity for relational ministry may take place directly at project worksites as volunteers come alongside and encourage those they come to serve.

 There may be additional opportunities to serve in various types of relational ministry if the need arises.
 These could include: visiting the elderly, singing at a nursing home, gardening, cleaning, etc.

 Depending on the specific needs of the week you serve, Experience Mission may or may not hold an organized Kids Club.
 Teams will be notified several months prior to their trip if Kids Club is an opportunity.
 If Kids Club is included as an opportunity for your team, participation will be optional.
-If your team chooses to participate in Kids Club, Experience Mission will provide the curriculum for your teams use.
+If your team chooses to participate in Kids Club, Experience Mission will provide the curriculum for your team's use.
 This Kids Club curriculum will be sent out to Team Leaders in the spring via email.

 *Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address authentic needs within the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.
 Due to the changing needs of our community partners, we cannot confirm your specific daily activities until your team arrives.